onsi/ginkgo/index.md

 ## Shared Example Patterns

-Ginkgo doesn't have any have any explicit support for Shared Examples (also known as Shared Behaviors) but there are a few patterns that you can use to reuse tests across your suite.
+Ginkgo doesn't have any explicit support for Shared Examples (also known as Shared Behaviors) but there are a few patterns that you can use to reuse tests across your suite.

 ### Locally-scoped Shared Behaviors